Playwrights Union Reading Festival of New Work May 6-9, 2010

 Friday, May 7th at 6:30pm

-Like a Fact by Aaron Henne
+Like a Fact by Aaron Henne, directed by the playwright

 The mother dies, as we all do.
 The husband wraps her body in plaster and cuddles close.
 The son eats his dead mother’s heart.
 A story about the ways love can live in silence.